Many parents do not realize what an important role their comments, attitudes, and actions play in reducing risks for their LGBTQ child.

 1. Will you always love me?

 This is the key question for LGBTQ youth, whether they ask it directly or not.
 This question is far more important that the words “I’m gay” or “I’m trans.”
 It is essential you express affection when your child comes out to you and that you continue to do so.
-Show your child that they are loved, even if you are struggling to accept that they are gay.
+Show your child that they are loved, even if you are struggling to accept what they say.
 Warmth, respect, and displays of physical and emotional affection are more important now than ever.
 Don’t ever hesitate to say “I love you.”

 2. Keep Talking – and Listening